Stories from the Stoop is available on Amazon in paperback, Kindle, and audio versions.

 COMMENTS FROM READERS

-“Mister, if books are like this, I’m gonna start reading!”(HS student)
+“Mister, if books are like this, I’m gonna start reading”Workshop Participant, H.S.
+Student

-“With Steve, you feel the Bronx of the 1960’s, sharp and brilliant.
+“With Steve, you feel the Bronx of the 1960’s.
+Sharp and Brilliant.
 You are there.
-Steve is a storyteller and a pure writer.
-From a bent rim basketball hoop to the stink of the bars his father dragged him to, all of your senses are triggered by his rich, descriptive writing.
-A classic.”(HS teacher, Brooklyn)
+All of your senses are triggered by his rich descriptive writing.
+A classic.”Amazon Buyer